saizhang1/ETL_ML_NLP-Pipeline-building/README.md

 ![Capture1](https://user-images.githubusercontent.com/36822899/56208669-f4f7aa80-6051-11e9-82ca-071821a10f3d.PNG)

 ## Project Components
-There are three components you'll need to complete for this project.

 #### 1. Original Data
 In this file, you will see the original data set of the disaster message.

 #### 2. Pipelines
 In this file, you will see the pipeline I have built for both ETL and ML.
 > ETL pipeline:
 I write a data cleaning pipeline that:

 * Loads the messages and categories datasets